jim-collier/x9git/README.md

 ### PowerShell

-*The PowerShell port is new and not in a release yet.
-Until one is cut, install it from the dev branch by adding `-Ref dev` to the scriptblock form below.*
+*The PowerShell version arrived in v2.0.0.
+If the latest full release predates it, install from a branch instead by adding `-Ref dev` to the scriptblock form below.*

 - User-only install